Visiting our campus

 CIBC, Conexus Credit Union, Royal Bank, Scotia Bank, Bank of Montreal, TD, and several others.

-There is a mall with Sears and Zellers on Main Street, Wal-Mart and Superstore are located on Thatcher Drive, and the downtown area has many smaller shops and boutiques.
+There is a mall with Sears on Main Street, Wal-Mart and Superstore are located on Thatcher Drive, and the downtown area has many smaller shops and boutiques.

 Moose Jaw Union Hospital is on Fairford Street.
 There are numerous doctors, dentists, and other medical professionals listed in the Moose Jaw phone book.